dagurval/electrum-cash-protocol/protocol-changes.rst

 New methods
 -----------

   * :func:`blockchain.address.get_balance` was brought back after having been removed in 1.3.
   * :func:`blockchain.address.get_history` was brought back after having been removed in 1.3.
   * :func:`blockchain.address.get_mempool` was brought back after having been removed in 1.3.
+  * :func:`blockchain.address.get_scripthash` to translate an address into a script hash.
   * :func:`blockchain.address.listunspent` was brought back after having been removed in 1.3.
   * :func:`blockchain.address.subscribe` was brought back after having been removed in 1.3.
   * :func:`blockchain.address.unsubscribe` to unsubscribe from an address.